This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Portugal.

 Appeals must be lodged within 3 months of the notification of the decision by the PCA, unless the decision is null and void, in which case there is no time limit.

 In general, the appeal does not have suspensive effect over the decision of the PCA.

 Rulings by the CSRC can be appealed to the competent Appeals Court (Tribunal da Relação) within 30 days of the appealed ruling.
 Appeals against rulings of the Appeals Court, in cases of decisions other than the application of fines, are lodged with the Supreme Court (Supremo Tribunal de Justiça).
 The appeals to the Supreme Court are limited to points of law.
 Appeals which exclusively concern points of law shall be lodged to the Supreme Court directly.

 Prohibition decisions may also be appealed, by the authors of the notification, to the Minister for Economic Affairs within 30 days of the notification of the decision.
 This extraordinary appeal is independent of the judicial appeal procedure and has suspensive effects on the time limit to lodge the appeal.
-The decision authorizing the concentration is taken by the Council of Ministers and must be grounded in “Fundamental strategic decisions of the national economy”.
+The potential subsequent decision authorizing the concentration is taken by the Council of Ministers and must be grounded in “fundamental strategic decisions of the national economy”.